bloc97/Anime4K/README.md

 # Anime4K

-Anime4K is a state-of-the-art*, open-source, high-quality real-time anime upscaling algorithm that can be implemented in any programming language, anywhere.
+Anime4K is a state-of-the-art*, open-source, high-quality real-time anime upscaling algorithm that can be implemented in any programming language.

 ![Thumbnail Image](results/Main.png?raw=true)